kfmaster/web_terminal/README.md

 ### All credits to the original author: yumaojun03

 ### This is a shrink down version based on above repo
-### It mainly implement a web_terminal on local browser to login to a Kubernetes Pod container and show its logs
+### It mainly implement a web_terminal on local browser to login to a Kubernetes Pod container and do interactive commands like a cloud shell, or it shows the container logs

 ## Initialize Project